Download the Code of Federal Regulations in XML.

 (b) Feedwater control.
 Automatic feedwater control subsystems must sense, at a minimum, boiler water level and steam flow.

 (c) Combustion control.
 Automatic combustion control subsystems must provide—

 (1) An air/fuel ratio which ensures complete combustion and stable flame with the fuel in use, under light off, steady state, and transient conditions; and

 (2) Stable boiler steam pressure and outlet temperatures under steady state and transient load conditions; and

 (3) A low fire interlock to prevent high firing rates and superheater damage during boiler warm up.

-(d) Programing control.
-The programing control must provide a programed sequence of interlocks for the safe ignition and normal shutdown of the boiler burners.
-The programing control must prevent ignition if unsafe conditions exist and must include the following minimum sequence of events and interlocks:
+(d) Programming control.
+The programming control must provide a programed sequence of interlocks for the safe ignition and normal shutdown of the boiler burners.
+The programming control must prevent ignition if unsafe conditions exist and must include the following minimum sequence of events and interlocks: